Lanadelumab

 Toxicity

-In clinical trials, the apparition of antidrug antibodies was noT significant and from those who expressed it, none were neutralizing.2 No significant toxicities related to the administration of lanadelumab have been reported.4
+No significant toxicities related to the administration of lanadelumab have been reported.4

 Studies regarding the carcinogenic potential or overdosage effect have not been performed.
 Published literature supports bradykinin, which is elevated in HAE, as a pro-tumorigenic molecule.
-However, the malignancy risk in humans from an antibody that inhibits plasma kallikrein activity, such as lanadelumab-flyo, which lowers bradykinin levels, is currently unknown.9 There are no available data on TAKHZYRO use in pregnant women to inform of any drug-associated risks.
+However, the malignancy risk in humans from an antibody that inhibits plasma kallikrein activity, such as lanadelumab-flyo, which lowers bradykinin levels, is currently unknown.9 There are no available data on lanadelumab use in pregnant women to inform of any drug-associated risks.
 Monoclonal antibodies such as lanadelumab-flyo are transported across the placenta during the third trimester of pregnancy; therefore, potential effects on a fetus are likely to be greater during the third trimester of pregnancy.
 An enhanced pre-and postnatal development (ePPND) study conducted in pregnant monkeys at doses resulting in exposures of up to 33 times the exposure achieved (on an AUC basis) at the maximum recommended human dose (MRHD) revealed no evidence of harm to the developing fetus.9

 Pathways